 There is also a smaller but growing empirical literature that has looked specifically at labor market pooling.
 Papers in this literature have uncovered a number of instances where Marshallian labor market pooling seems to be at work.
 Fallick, Fleischman, and Rebitzer (2006), for instance, show that mobility rates in California's computer clusters, including the Silicon Valley, are high.
 Freedman (2008) finds that agglomeration in the software publishing industry to be associated with more turnover in the sense that job durations are shorter and mobility is greater.
 Wheeler (2008) finds the agglomeration-turnover relationship to be strongest for young workers.
+Looking across US industries, Bleakley and Lin (2012) show that workers change occupation and industry less frequently when population density is greater.
 With regard to matching, Andersson, Burgess, and Lane (2007) find evidence of stronger positive assortative matching in larger markets, while Di Addario (2011), using Italian data, finds a greater rate of transitions from unemployment to employment.
-Glaeser and Maré (2001), Wheeler (2006), and De La Roca and Puga (2012) all provide evidence that the urban wage premium rises with a workers tenure in a city, a finding consistent with learning.
+Using Canadian survey data, Strange et al. (2006) show that skill-oriented firms tend to choose locations with concentrations of activity in their own industry rather than locations with concentrations of aggregate activity.
+Glaeser and Maré (2001), Wheeler (2006), and De la Roca and Puga (2012) all provide evidence that the urban wage premium rises with a workers tenure in a city, a finding consistent with learning.
 Bacolod, Blum, and Strange (2010) provide some direct evidence of skill acquisition in cities.
 Finally, Overman and Puga (2010) show that industries more subject to shocks are more likely to cluster, a result consistent with the labor market pooling reducing risk.